 What are the risks?

-As for all surgery there are some risks involved, but the risk level is very low with the conventional method and even lower with a no-scalpel procedure.
+As for all surgery there are some risks involved, but the risk level is very low with the conventional method and even lower with a no-scalpel vasectomy.
 Possible complications include infection or bleeding, and in some cases prolonged groin-pain may be experienced, although this is very rare.

 How successful is it?

-As a method of contraception, vasectomy is very successful, although in rare cases sperm may still manage to travel across where the tubes have been cut.
+As a method of contraception, a vasectomy procedure is very successful, although in rare cases sperm may still manage to travel across where the tubes have been cut.
 No vasectomy can be guaranteed 100% as a contraceptive.
 The chances of pregnancy following the procedure are around 1 in 1,000.